bytewax/bytewax/docs/articles/deployment/metrics.md

 If everything went right, you should be able to access Prometheus webui at `http://localhost:9090`.
 From there you can see the metrics for your dataflow.
-Graphana exposes its WebUI at `http://localhost:3000`.
+Grafana exposes its WebUI at `http://localhost:3000`.
 You can login with the credentials provided in the docker-compose file, and query your metrics and create dashboards there.